 We write down the carrying amount of inventories to the net realizable value if those inventories are damaged, if they have become wholly or partially obsolete, if their selling prices have declined, if they have been acquired for an excessive period or time, or if they are slow-moving.
 Estimates of net realizable value are based on the most reliable evidence available at the time the estimates are made, of the amount the inventories are expected to realize.
-These estimates take into consideration fluctuations of price or cost directly relating to events occurring after the end of the period to the extent that such events confirm conditions existing at the end of the period.
+These estimates take into consideration factors including fluctuations of price or cost directly relating to events occurring after the end of the period to the extent that such events confirm conditions existing at the end of the period.
+See "Item 18.
+Financial Statements-Note 7 Inventories" for information in relation to net realizable value of inventories.